15 Best Things to Do in Palm Beach

 Palm Beach is Sydney’s northernmost beach town, surrounded by the Tasman Sea, Broken Bay, and Pittwater.
 Situated 40 km north of the Sydney CBD, Palm Beach has a unique atmosphere that feels like a small tropical paradise.

-Palm Beach is a popular day trip destination for Sydney-siders, as well as a niche holiday retreat for tourists, backpackers, and Australian and international celebrities alike.
+Palm Beach is a popular day trip destination from Sydney, as well as a niche holiday retreat for tourists, backpackers, and Australian and international celebrities alike.

-In no particular order, here are 15 great ideas for things to see and do in and around Palm Beach.
+In no particular order, here are 15 great ideas for things to see and do in Palm Beach and its surrounding area.

 1. Hike up to Barrenjoey Lighthouse

-The walk up to the Barrenjoey Lighthouse on top of the Barrenjoey Headland is widely considered one of Sydney’s top hikes.
+The walk up to the Barrenjoey Lighthouse on top of the Barrenjoey Headland is one of Sydney’s favourite hikes.

-The views from the top of the headland of Ku-ring-gai Chase National Park, Broken Bay, Pittwater, and the coastline north of Sydney to the east are incredible and make the effort of climbing up very rewarding.
+The views from the top of the headland of Ku-ring-gai Chase National Park, Broken Bay, Pittwater, and the coastline north of Sydney to the east are incredible and make climbing up very rewarding.

-A visit to Palm Beach is not complete without a lunch session at the popular Boathouse.
-Okay, that might be a slight exaggeration, but the Boathouse is a bit of an institution in Palm Beach.
+A visit to Palm Beach is not complete without a lunch session at The Joey.
+Okay, that might be a slight exaggeration, but this restaurant is a bit of an institution in Palm Beach.

-The Boathouse is located on Station Beach at Governor Phillip Park, facing the calm waters of Pittwater, and offers outdoor seating on the jetty at the back of the establishment.
+The Joey (formerly the Boathouse) is located on Station Beach at Governor Phillip Park, facing beautiful Pittwater, and offers outdoor seating on the jetty at the back of the establishment.

-Besides being a popular cafe, the Boathouse has also served as one of the various locations in Palm Beach for the popular TV series Home and Away.
-In the show, the Boathouse is actually called the Pier Diner in Summer Bay.
+Besides being a popular cafe and restaurant, the venue has also served as one of the various locations in Palm Beach for the popular TV series Home and Away.
+In the show, the place is called the Pier Diner in Summer Bay.

 3. Visit the Bible Garden